Arckimede/Python-Simulations/README.md

 🧪Molecular Dynamics Simulation

 This project simulates the motion of molecules in a 2D box using Matplotlib and NumPy.
-Molecules move randomly, collide with each other and the walls and display velocity vectors and neighbor connections.
+Molecules move randomly, collide with each other and the walls, and display velocity vectors and neighbor connections.

 🌌Black Hole Accretion Simulation